martinwepner/PascalCase-camelCase-to-snake_case/README.md

 ## Features

-Select the word (or words in multi cursor mode) you want to convert and run >PascalCase/camelCase -> snack_case.
+Select the word (or words in multi cursor mode) you want to convert and run >PascalCase/camelCase -> snake_case.
 You can also set it as keyboard shortcut in the cmd+k cmd+s shortcuts menu.
-Search for PascalCase/camelCase -> snack_case and set your favorite shortcut.
+Search for PascalCase/camelCase -> snake_case and set your favorite shortcut.